hypo69/hypo/pytest/gemini - set 2/en/src/endpoints/hypo69/code_assistant/instructions/instruction_pytest_en.md

 4. **Floating-Point Comparisons:** The `calculate_circle_area` tests now use `pytest.approx()` when comparing floating-point results.
 This is essential because floating-point calculations can sometimes have slight inaccuracies.

-5. **Comprehensive Coverage:** The tests now cover various valid inputs (positive numbers, decimals) and clearly demonstrate the desired exception behavior for invalid inputs.
+5. **Comprehensive Coverage:** The tests now cover various valid inputs (positive numbers, decimals) and clearly demonStarte the desired exception behavior for invalid inputs.

 6. **Docstrings:** Docstrings for the tests provide context and explanation of the test's purpose.